 Currently Atiku is presenting himself as the front-runner against Buhari by saying that he will restructure Nigeria with a fresh vision, but a necessary question to ask is, has Nigeria implemented the restructuring that it envisioned and planned 4 years ago?
 Why not?
 Before that attempt there were other such conferences such as National Political Reform Conference of 2005 which was initiated under the Obasanjo/Atiku administration.
 What became of those?
 Were they effective at addressing the fundamental problems?

 Prior to the British conquest of independent nation states and autonomous communities, the country called Nigeria was not in existence.
-Nigeria, a nation never to be, was fraudulently created in 1914 through a forced amalgamation of very rich southern and not so rich northern protectorates by a British soldier called Lord Lugard.
+Nigeria was fraudulently created in 1914 through a forced amalgamation of very rich southern and not so rich northern protectorates by a British soldier called Lord Lugard.
 She gained her so called independence in 1960.
 “So called” because till date, she never truly became free from the chains of her colonial master, Britain.
 In 1963, she first became a republic, but 3 years later, through a bloody coup d’état, she succumbed to a military rule.
 This shows that Nigeria’s trouble started from inception.

 Since that first military rule, Nigeria has been struggling to change from a military system to a proper federal system and true democracy.
 A true federal system of government would involve the devolution of authority from the center to the component regions.
 This means that all governments would have horizontal relationship with each other.
 Each region shall be able to stand and function on its own, develop at its own pace, as well as live according to its own value system.
 However, after the Biafran genocidal war of 1967-70, a group of army generals, confiscated Nigeria, and made it their personal estate, so much so that after ruling as military officers, they retired, dropped their uniforms and picked up caftans and transformed into civilian political leaders.
 As a result, Nigerians can no longer differentiate democracy from military rule.
 Rule of law became rule of force, especially when poor Nigerian masses are involved.
 In doing so, Nigerians have been transformed into slaves.
 With time, corruption, nepotism and partisanship became the way of life for the Nigeria ruling class.
 And as these took root, tribal, ethnic, religious and political bigotry and deep rooted hatred became the order of the day.
 People became more patriotic to their political parties, tribes and religious affiliations rather than to the nation.